Konstantin Vasyukevich, MD 59 East 79th Street

 Sagging of facial tissue

 Dr. Konstantin is one of the leading facelift specialists in New York City and is sought by patients from throughout the world.
-To learn more about the endoscopic-assisted facelift, contact us using the online form to schedule a consultation, or call us at
+To learn more about the endoscopic-assisted facelift, request a consultation using the online form, or call us at